 - The joint US-Austrailian built NULKA is one of these.

 Acoustic decoysThese are decoys either fired underwater or towed behind a ship or submarine whose job it is to fool torpedoes into either going the wrong way or detonating early.
 Some are noisemakers which imitate the sound of a legitimate target, some are essentially "jammers" which flood the water with sound to confuse sonar, some form a "screen" of bubbles to try and provide active sonar with a bigger target than the submarine/surface ship, and finally some generate a magnetic field intended to fool a torpedo's detonator into thinking its found the target.
 Some incorporate more than one method.
 They vary in effectiveness.

 - The US AN/SLQ-25 "Nixie" is one of these.

-- For an example of the progression stealth ship design has undergone, examine the shapes of four US warships from the last 30 years:
+- For an example of the progression stealth ship design has undergone, examine the shapes of five US warships from the last 30 years:

-- The ''Ticonderoga'' Class cruisers◊ were originally designed without stealth design, but some features were later added to improve it, such as radar absorbent material.
+- The ''Ticonderoga'' Class cruisers◊ were originally designed without stealth design (and use the same hull as the Spruance class), but some features were later added to improve it, such as radar absorbent material.

 - The ''San Antonio'' class amphibious assault ships◊ represent the latest in stealth design; you can see how all most all of the antennas and protrusions topside are either missing or hidden inside the two large masts.
 Even the anchor is hidden from any angle a radar might see it from.

 - And then we have the planned Zumwalt class◊ destroyers.
-Note the even more dramatic absence of protrusions and random clutter.
+Note the even more dramatic absence of protrusions and random clutter, turrets into which the gun barrels are retracted when not in use, and the unconventional hull shape which is much stealthier but also less stable in rough seas.
 This design may also someday include a railgun, which will need even more clever engineering to conceal.